GOVERNANCE

 Committees

-A Nominating Committee of three Active Members shall be appointed by the Board of Directors no later than November 30th of each election year.
-Special committees may be designated by the President for specific purposes.
+A Nominating Committee consisting of three (3) Active Members will be appointed by the Board of Directors no later than November 30th of each election year.
+Board of Directors must receive the consent of Board of Trustees before the announcement of the Nominating Committee.

 Article VIII